radiantearth/stac-spec/collection-spec/collection-spec.md

 **summaries**: You can optionally summarize the potential values that are available as part of the `properties` in STAC Items.
 Summaries are used to inform users about values they can expect from items without having to crawl through them.
 It also helps do fully define collections, especially if they don't link to any Items.
+A summary for a field  can be specified in two ways:

+1. A set of all distinct values in an array: The set of values must contain at least one element and it is strongly recommended to list all values.
+If the field summarizes an array (e.g. `instruments`), the field's array elements of each Item must be merged to a single array with unique elements.
-Summaries are either a unique set of all values or statistics.
-Statistics by default only specify the range (minimum and maximum values), but can optionally be accompanied by additional statistical values.
-The range can specify the potential range of values, but it is recommended to be as precise as possible.
-The set of values must contain at least one element and it is strongly recommended to list all values.
+2. Statistics in a [Stats Object](#stats-object): Statistics by default only specify the range (minimum and maximum values), but can optionally be accompanied by additional statistical values.
+The range specified by the minimum and maximum can specify the potential range of values, but it is recommended to be as precise as possible.

 It is recommended to list as many properties as reasonable so that consumers get a full overview about the properties included in the Items.
 Nevertheless, it is not very useful to list all potential `title` values of the Items.
-Also, a range for the `datetime` property may be better suited to be included in the STAC Collection.
-In general, properties that are covered by the Collection specification (e.g. `providers` and `license`) may not be repeated in the summaries.
+Also, a range for the `datetime` property may be better suited to be included in the STAC Collection's `extent` field.
+In general, properties that are covered by the Collection specification should not be repeated in the summaries.

 ### Extent Object